VBAC: Labor Induction

 When labor does not start on its own and delivery needs to happen soon, contractions can be started (induced) with medicine.
 Some doctors avoid inducing labor when a woman is trying vaginal birth after cesarean (VBAC).
-But others are okay with the careful use of certain medicines to start labor or strengthen contractions.
+But others are okay with the careful use of certain medicines to start labor.

 Primary Medical Reviewer Sarah A. Marshall, MD - Family Medicine